Skip to content

 What is Sales Content Performance?

 Sales content performance measures the effectiveness of your sales-related materials and resources in achieving a desired goal.
 These goals can be generated leads, closed deals, or an increase in revenue.
-By measuring sales content performance, you are able to correlate the impact of your content with your overall sales performance.

 • Open rates